BrandonJohnGrenier/pattern-microstructure/README.md

 The error code that should be returned when validation fails for this key.
 The error code presented above is conventional; choose an error code scheme to suit your needs.

 **exception**
 The fully qualified classname of the _ReportableException_ that should be returned when validation fails for this key.
-Valex provides a number of _ReportableException_ implementations out of the box:
+Valex requires all configured exceptions to be _ReportableExceptions_, and a number of _ReportableException_ implementations are provided out of the box:
 * UnprocessableEntityException
 * AuthenticationException
 * AuthorizationException